RobertPoncelet/RW3Tools/README.md

 * The game's up axis is Y - use Blender's "Convert Orientation" export option if necessary.
 * The game uses a co-ordinate system with different handedness which is not handled by the conversion, so meshes will be flipped on a horizontal axis.
 This may be fixed in the future.
 * Input meshes must be triangulated - Blender has an export option for this too.
+* Converting RWM to USD will attempt to use the mesh's original diffuse texture if the RWM exists in its original location alongside the unpacked files.
+However, converting USD to RWM will only use the USD's material name, and assumes that a diffuse texture with that name will exist in-game.
 * Armour meshes (i.e. those with filenames like "\<robot name>**s**.rwm") require some custom data to work with the game's damage system.
-This repo includes an example .blend file which uses geometry nodes to generate this custom data for any mesh, albeit with a far-from-perfect result.
 More details below.

 ## Authoring Meshes
 Meshes (.rwm files) come in several flavours, denoted by the first 3 bytes of the file: